-The Illumina Veriseq Blood test in Belfast
+The Illumina Veriseq ( the old Harmony) Blood test in Belfast

 We offer this test in order to give women a chance to feel more confident about their pregnancy, the health of their growing foetus, and to allow them to prepare for the birth of their child.